 5. When you’re ready to enjoy, dip molds for short 5 second intervals into a bowl of warm water to slightly melt the outside of the pops until they just loosen.

-This dessert can be made way ahead to lessen the tasks you have to do on the day of your party, freeing you up to spend more time with your friends and family, and a dessert filled with fresh fruit and 100% juice is something you will be proud to serve the people you love.
+This dessert can be made ahead to lessen the tasks you have to do on the day of your party, freeing you up to spend more time with your friends and family.
+And a dessert filled with fresh fruit and 100% juice is something you will be proud to serve the people you love.